Fulda Gap (game): Reception

 In the 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer noted that "the game system is slightly crude, but excitement is guaranteed.
 One of the most successful modern-era games."
 In his 1980 sequel, The Best of Board Wargaming, Palmer added "Fulda Gap is one of the best operational designs of the last few years: bristling with technical innovations, yet fast-moving and packed with excitement."
 He concluded by giving this game an "excitement" grade of 100%, saying, "The design is ruthlessly blunt in several places [...]
 This combination of no-frills writing with so many exotic aspects of modern warfare accounts for the game's continued popularity."

+In Issue 25 of the British wargaming magazine Perfidious Albion, Charles Vasey and Geoffrey Barnard discussed the game.
+Vasey called it "a classy piece of design work with interesting ideas and an exciting subject.
+The untried rule can be odd .. but I assume it's there for effect."
+Barnard replied, "It manages to mix a high degree of design detail into a very playable game ... if you want a game with lots of similarities to Panzergruppe Guderian but with a lot more detail and 'colour', you should have a look at Fulda Gap."

 In Issue 13 of Phoenix, Donald Mack called the game "tense, absorbing and full of movement and cliff-hanger moments."
 Mack thought the game was tilted in favor of the Warsaw Pact, but noted that many of the NATO units "are stout defenders and the terrain favours the strategic defensive; however, defence must be of the sword, not the shield and here [the NATO player's] ability to strike and withdraw [...] will help."

 In The Guide to Simulations/Games for Education and Training, Martin Campion noted with approval that "The rules reflect several aspects of warfare not usually dealt with in a wargame and do so without excessive difficulty."
 He used the concept of unit disengagement as an example, saying, "Disengagement is dealt with in an usually realistic fashion."
 He concluded, "The importance of supply and of organization, including organization by different nationalities, is made manifest."